-Use the "Save it" button to save the .job file.

-Above the Save it button is the time and total RAM being requested for your job.
+This page is ready!
+Check if OK Save it Use the "Save it" button to save the .job file.
+Your job will request 1 CPU, 1d 12h of CPU time and a total of 2GB of memory.
+Check if OK Save it here and total RAM being requested for your job.